PratishPurkuti/User_Auntification/README.md

 # User_Auntification
-This is a python program with 3 predetermined users and their password which can be found in the code. here the user should enter their username and password when prompted and the bank balance of the user will be displayed. then the user will be able to withdraw or deposit money.
+This is a c program with 3 predetermined users and their password which can be found in the code. here the user should enter their username and password when prompted and the bank balance of the user will be displayed. then the user will be able to withdraw or deposit money.
 *****few things to keep in mind.****